HL7/fhir-security-label-ds4p/input/pagecontent/background.md

 -   _Low_: The "low" confidentiality code applies to sensitive and non-sensitive information that has been altered in such a way as to minimize the need for confidentiality protections with some residual risks associated with re-linking.
 -   _Unrestricted_: The "unrestricted" confidentiality code applies to sensitive and non-sensitive information that has been disclosed with few or no restrictions on its use, which may be stipulated contractually between the data subject and a data user (e.g., via terms of service or data user privacy policies such as disclosure for marketing purposes or on social media).

-The descriptions of Confidentiality codes are based on variance from "normative" level of protection as a metric for differentiating the total order hierarchical demarcations for this multi-level security model.
+The descriptions of Confidentiality Codes are based on variance from "normative" level of protection as a metric for differentiating the total order hierarchical demarcations for this multi-level security model.

 This results in the following subsumption relationships which form a hierarchy (or *total order*) in which Very Restricted is the parent and each lower child _IS-A_ lesser protection level than its predecessor with Unrestricted being the lowest protection level: